 If you plan to gulp rather than sip on a tequila-tasting tour, please strongly consider riding two per ATV and designating one person as the day's driver.
 Doubling up is usually also the bargain rental option.

-offerings include hiking, diving, snorkeling, kayaking, bird-watching, whale-watching, and turtle tours.
-Puerto Vallarta.
-322/223–3130 or 322/222–6606. www.ecotoursvallarta.com.
+Ecotours.
+A PV–based operator (with the main office at Marina Vallarta) whose offerings include hiking, diving, snorkeling, kayaking, bird-watching, whale-watching, and turtle tours.
+Proa 20, Marina Vallarta, Puerto Vallarta, Jalisco, 48335.
+322/209-2195. www.ecotoursvallarta.com.

 Puerto Vallarta Tours.
 This company offers tours that are available from other area operators, but we recommend it for its all-in-one website, English-speaking operators and crew, and the convenience factor: through this one operator, you can book everything from canopy tours, ATVs, deep-sea fishing, and mountain biking to cruise tours, cultural tours, and bullfighting.
 Centro, Puerto Vallarta, Jalisco.
 322/222–4935; 866/217–9704 Toll free USA; 866/464–6205 Toll free Canada. www.puertovallartatours.net.